Research Fundamentals PG (10386.2)

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Dr David Carter|

 There is no required textbook for this unit, but you are likely to need to consult with many different sources (texts, research books, journal articles).
-We will discuss the complexity of research philosophy in this unit.
+We will discuss the complexity of research philosophy in this unit and its relationship to disciplines such as business, politics, public administration and law.
 There are a range of approaches to this topic and there is little agreement between them.
 Ultimately, your role is to identify where you sit in and amongst a range of philosophical concepts relevant to pursuing higher degrees by research.
 This is a personal journey.

 I recommend one text, but I have not made it compulsory to purchase: